 Young told Sumell and UCSC that roughly 28 prisoners had died at San Quentin in the past year due to COVID-19, and shared that the virus has had lasting effects for him.

-“I still suffer from brain fog, fatigue, and long hauler symptoms but I carry on the best I can,” Young wrote late January.
+“I still suffer from brain fog, fatigue, and long hauler symptoms but I carry on the best I can,” Young wrote early January.
 “It is merely impossible to receive adequate medical care here –– but I will spare you the horror stories that accompany that for the time being.”

 Students, particularly artists, are encouraged to interact with the garden by submitting artwork such as drawings, poems, or any messages to Young for a zine, set to be created by the Institute of Arts and Science and published on May 10th.
 A physical copy will be made for Young and all the contributors, and will also be available digitally.